 Terms and Conditions:

-• Entrants must be in full or part-time education at a school, college or other educational institution in the United Kingdom.
+• Entrants must be in full or part-time secondary education in the United Kingdom.
 Students enrolled on higher education courses are not eligible to enter the competition.

 • Entries must be written in English, and be no more than 48 lines in length.